 Our goal is to summarise as much as you might want to know about the different considerations for each of these electric cars and who they may be useful for.
 That said, we’re not qualified car reviewers, so full reviews of these models, we’ve included the best links and video for reviews that we could find.

-Why all the fuss about the Tesla Model 3?
+What’s the big deal about the Tesla Model 3?

 When Tesla as a company started all those years ago its mission was to accelerate the transition towards sustainable transportation.
 To put as many EV’s into the hands of the public as possible, as soon as possible.